azure-devops/ci/smoke/test-runner/README.md

 ## Extra Options

-* To test with existing Azure resources, check the following two options:
+* To test with existing Azure resources, check the following options:
    * `--suffix`: this is the common name suffix for all the generated resources.
 If provided from command line, the resource name will be constructed with this suffix.
 And if the resource already exists, it will be reused.
 This will be helpful to run the tests